 Of all the video-recorded debates I’ve done with atheist scientists, the one that’s been viewed the most is the one I did with former Oxford University chemistry professor Peter Atkins.
 As of August 26, 2022, more than 400,000 people had viewed the debate on various YouTube channels.

-Atkins is a physical chemist.
-He’s the author or coauthor of nine undergraduate chemistry textbooks.[1]
+Atkins is a physical chemist and the author or coauthor of nine undergraduate chemistry textbooks.[1]
 My colleague Fazale Rana had Atkins’s books assigned for his chemistry classes.
 Atkins is one of Britain’s best-known atheists.
-In the British newspaper The Guardian, Atkins’s atheism was described as being “more hardline than Richard Dawkins.”[2]
+In the British newspaper The Guardian, Atkins’s atheism was described as “more hardline than Richard Dawkins.”[2]
 When asked during the prep before our debate if there were any scientists, besides himself, that he respected, Atkins responded that there was only one—Richard Dawkins.

 Atkins was the first senior member of the Oxford University Secular Society.
 He is a distinguished supporter of Humanists UK (formerly the British Humanist Association) and an honorary associate of the National Secular Society.
-He serves on the advisory board of The Reason Project, which presently is headed up by Sam Harris.
+He serves on the advisory board of The Reason Project, which is led by Sam Harris.

-The debate took place in London on Premier’s Unbelievable? radio/television show on June 1, 2018.
-Atkins had just come out with his recent book, Conjuring the Universe: The Origins of the Laws of Nature.
+The debate took place in London on Premier’s Unbelievable? radio and television show on June 1, 2018.
+Atkins had just released his book, Conjuring the Universe: The Origins of the Laws of Nature.
 Hence, the topic of the debate was “Where Did the Laws of Nature Come From?”
-The moderator was Unbelievable?‘s Justin Brierley.
+The moderator was Unbelievable? host Justin Brierley.

-We covered many other topics in addition to the origin of the laws of physics.
-The predominant issues were whether or not the God of the Bible exists, the intellectual integrity of one’s beliefs, and the scientific testing of one’s beliefs.
-Towards the end of the debate, Brierley asked both of us if we could think of any possible evidence that would cause us to change our minds about the existence or the nonexistence of God.
-The debate then took a dramatic turn.
-However, there were many other equally dramatic moments throughout the debate.
+We covered many topics in addition to the origin of the laws of physics.
+The main questions focused on whether the God of the Bible exists, the intellectual integrity of one’s worldview, and whether belief systems can be tested scientifically.
+Toward the end of the debate, Brierley asked both of us if we could think of any possible evidence that would cause us to change our minds about the existence or nonexistence of God.
+The debate then took a dramatic turn—but there were several other powerful moments throughout.

 Endnotes